Assistance programs Rockland County.

 Money may be issued for prescriptions, rent, utilities to keep medical equipment running, or a security deposit for someone that is ill.
 Those are just a few examples.
 The program is run in partnership with non-profits in Rockland County.
 (845) 358-8929.

-Rockland County holiday programs - Parents with kids, single moms, senior citizens, and other low income families can apply for help.
+Rockland County free holiday programs - Parents with kids, single moms, senior citizens, and other low income families can apply for help.
 They operate at Easter, Thanksgiving, and Christmas.
 Find free toys, clothing, games, and meal/food baskets too.
 Read Rockland County holiday help.

 - Emergency HEAP is offered when someone does not have resources to resolve the crisis situation.
 This can include running out of oil or a disconnection.